leotimechannelorg/ScratchBit/README.md

 #### How should I give credit when using the module in my project?
 If you remixed the starter project, then Scratch will do this for you.
 However, if you used the backpack to move over sprites, remember to add "Credit to @leotimechannelorg" to the Notes and Credits section.
 #### Does ScratchBit support transparency?
 Sort of.
-While saving, developers can choose to apply a global opacity value that affects the entire image, and the same can be done load-side.
+While saving, developers can choose to apply a global opacity value that affects the entire image, and the same can be done on the load side.
 Additionally, the `exclude_color` parameter can be used to remove unwanted colors from a save code.
 #### When ScratchBit receives an update, will old save codes still work?
 Yes, old save codes will likely still work with new versions of ScratchBit, unless the save code structure itself is changed.
 #### Does ScratchBit make my project laggy?